fengtingzhang/blog/_posts/2020-01-17-ember-2-session-two.md

 ### Ember routes
 - nested routes accessed using dots, not slash in handlebar templates
-- activating the child route will activate the parent route, first parent then child in that sequenc.
+- activating the child route will activate the parent route, first parent then child in that sequence
 - you can access everything in the parent route in the child route
 - defining a dynamic route segment with arguments, arguments are passed into the routeHandlers as params, accessible through the `params` keyword